mszlgr/containers-from-scratch/namespaces/user/readme.md

 If process want to set user mappings in need to do it before calling `execve()`.
 That is because when a process with non-zero user IDs performs an `execve()`, the process's capability sets are cleared.
 In effect even calling `unshare -U` as a root we are not able to modify own `/proc/self/uid_map` because we are runnign as 65534 (default from `/proc/sys/kernel/overflowuid`) and we lost all capabilities.

+## combining user namespaces with other namespaces
+User namespaces are the only one that can be started without root rights.
+If proper root user mapping introduced for new namespaces non-privileged user can start other namespaces from user namespace.
+Access rights in those namespaces are executed in reference to user ids from namespace that they were created.
+That means that non-root host user that is root in namespace can start from it mount namespace and mount/unmount any device or start uts namespace and modify hostname.